 The Assist is run on a day to day basis by the CEO, Richard Ward, who is ably supported by Operation Managers Lucy Graver, Trish Chapman and Leah Crook and by the Office Manager, Tonie Thomas.

-Since 2012, the post of in-house Social Worker at Assist has been filled by Alison Bilton-Hill, who undertakes the following roles:
+The in-house Social Worker at Assist is Alison Bilton-Hill, who undertakes the following roles:

 - Safeguarding lead

 - Volunteer co-ordinator and on-site supervisor for Social Work students on placement

 Michelle Clarke has the role of in-house Occupational Therapist at the Trust and together with Roger Bilton-Hill (the Supported Employment lead) she helped to develop the new travel scheme, alongside other employment related frameworks.

 All day to day duties and responsibilities are overseen by the Assist Trust Board of Trustees who meet to discuss all pertinent issues on a monthly basis (see further details on the Trustees page).

 At the moment, Assist employs a total of 30 staff, in a variety of capacities, including Keyworkers (who act as a point of contact for the members and their support network), Support Workers and One to One Workers.
 All frontline staff at Assist are qualified to level 2 standards in care or above, and many individuals undertake extra training to enhance additional roles that they have undertaken.
 These roles include:

 - Travel Training

 All staff working regularly with the members receive regular training in areas such as first aid, safeguarding and food hygiene as appropriate, and 5 days are set aside each year for all staff to engage in training provided in subjects such as: